-Rest Assured is an AIP tool that facilitates easy testing of REST services.
+Rest Assured is an API tool that facilitates easy testing of REST services.
 It’s an open-source tool and a Java domain-specific language designed to make REST testing simpler.
 Moreover, the latest version has fixed OSGi support-related issues.
 It also offers added support when it comes to using Apache Johnzon.

 Rest Assured has the following characteristics:

 - Built-in functionalities ensure that users don’t need to carry out coding from scratch.

 - Users don’t require extensive knowledge of HTTP.

 - A single framework can have a combination of REST tests and UI.

 - Seamless integration is possible with the Serenity automation framework.

 Rest Assured has open-source pricing.
 This implies that the software is free, but not the solutions.

 Created to perform load testing, JMeter is now popular for functional API testing.
 Moreover, JMeter 5.4 came out in December 2020 with additional bug fixes and core enhancements.
 The user experience is also better than the previous versions.
 Let’s check out the primary features of JMeter.